Start a Project

 When a note isn't actionable, label it as such.
 For extra clarity, create a "Noteworthy" project that captures miscellaneous thoughts separately.

 In either case, set the due date of each idea you add as today.
-Then, as part of your shutdown process, mark non-actionable tasks as complete.
+Then, mark non-actionable tasks as complete as part of your shutdown process, which is a period at the end of the day when you intentionally disconnect from a responsibility.
 Later, while reviewing completed projects, you'll have more context for data analysis.

 3. Planning Your Project in Asana